Prathamsahu52/StudentRegistry/README.md

 ## How to use the Application

--The application has an **ADD** feature that can be used to add new students to the register.
+-The application has an **Add** feature that can be used to add new students to the register.
 This can be accessed by clicking the button on the top of the page or on the Navbar

 -The application has **Search and Filtering** feature with interactive filtering.
 The Student entries can be filtered on basis of Name, RollNo, UserID and Branch.